card-smart/card-smart/doc/report_phase1.md

 Since the card offers only a limited amount of memory, we decided to limit the maximum size of stored secrets.
 To ensure security, we first used the `HMACKey` object for storage, which allows up to 64 bytes to be stored.
-However, this object was not supported by the card, so we had to replace it with an `AESKEy` object.
+However, this object was not supported by the card, so we had to replace it with an `AESKey` object which stores up to 32 bytes.

 For now, the pairing secret cannot be changed in any way after the applet is initialized.
 We would like to solve this problem by either using the PIN to reinitialize the applet and clear the